 Power on Demand

-MicroEra Power is developing the world’s most efficient stationary generators systems (100 – 400 kW power range) to provide business with ultra-reliable Back-Up Power and cost-effective On-Site Power Generation.
-Our system replaces a diesel back-up generator with a hybrid power system operating on inexpensive Natural Gas or Propane – converting an underutilized asset into a Value-Creating Energy Management Tool with a FAST PAYBACK..
+MicroEra Power is venture-backed and is developing the world’s most efficient on-site Combined Cooling, Heat, and Power systems (100 – 400 kW range) to provide businesses with ultra-reliable Back-Up Power and cost-effective On-Site Power Generation.
+Our system can replace an existing boiler with a hybrid power system, operating on inexpensive Natural Gas or Propane, to provide a Value-Creating Energy Management Tool with a FAST PAYBACK.

 In the future, MicroEra Power’s systems can be deployed to support a renewable-intensive electric grid for an overall low-carbon system.
 As more solar and wind power come online, it becomes more difficult to operate central power plants cost effectively.
 Renewable energy intermittency also increases the need for redundant power generation capacity and energy storage.